Azure-Player/azure.datafactory.tools/README.md

 ## Other environments (stage)

 Use optional ```[-Stage]``` parameter to prepare json files of ADF with appropriate values for properties and deploy to another environment correctly.
-See section: **How it works / Step 2** for more details.
+See section: **How it works / Step: Replacing all properties environment-related** for more details.

 > Detailed *Wiki* documentation - coming soon.